utaal/utaal.github.io/_posts/2019-06-03-the-design-and-implementation-of-a-lock-free-ring-buffer-with-contiguous-reservations.md

 Some of you may have noticed that all of our calls to `load` don't take arguments and our calls to `store` take a single argument, the new value for the `AtomicBool`.
 This isn't valid code, of course.
 The real signatures take another argument: `ordering: Ordering`.
 This instructs llvm on how to emit the proper memory fences and `sync` instructions to drive the cache coherence and synchronization mechanisms built into the CPUs.

 The safe thing to do here is to always choose `Ordering::SeqCst`, "sequential consistency", which provides the strongest guarantees.
-On x86, due to the hardware design, anything other than `Ordering::Relaxed` is equivalent to `SeqCst`.
+At the hardware level, on x86, due to the hardware design, anything other than `Ordering::Relaxed` is equivalent to `SeqCst`.
 On ARMv7/v8, things get more complicated.
+The compiler can also make use of this information for reordering when running optimization passes.[^1]

 We recommend reading up on [`Ordering`](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html) both in the rust doc and in the documentation for your platform.
 For the purpose of this post, just assume we used `Ordering::SeqCst` everywhere.
 This is often good enough in practice, and switching to a weaker `Ordering` is only necessary to squeeze out the last bit of performance.